westgoten/natours/README.md

 ## API

 -   CRUD operations
 -   Filter/Sorting/Pagination/Projection features implemented on certain endpoints
 -   Aggregation pipeline applied to get data insights from database on certain endpoints
--   API root endpoint: `/api/v1` (see details about the API endpoints [here](app.js) and [here](/routes))
+-   Download [this](api-docs/Natours.postman_collection.json) Postman collection to see details about the API endpoints (you'll need to install [Postman](https://www.postman.com/))

 ## How to run

 -   Open your terminal on root folder and type `npm start`
 -   Visit the address `localhost:3000/overview.html` on your browser (no front-end logic implemented yet)
 -   In order to use the API, you'll need to add a `config.env` file containing credentials to your remote database (the server was not deployed yet)
 -   Then run the `importData` npm script to store some initial data on your database

 ## Tools used